Vitalii-Ohol/database_classes/README.md

 One project from my database classes.
-Year 2017.
+The year 2017.